demisto/content/Packs/AbnormalSecurity/Integrations/AbnormalSecurity/README.md

 Abnormal Security detects the whole spectrum of email attacks, from vendor email compromise and spear-phishing to unwanted email spam and graymail.
 To stop these advanced attacks, Abnormal leverages the industry’s most advanced behavioral data science to baseline known good behavior and detects anomalies.
-This integration was integrated and tested with version v1.3.0 of Abnormal Security
+This integration was integrated and tested with version xx of Abnormal Security
 ## Configure Abnormal Security on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.